 Thankfully, Eternity is so all-powerful that it doesn’t seem to have much time to worry about the affairs of the mortals that may occasionally show up asking for their heart’s deepest desires.

 One of the Celestials, Arishem the Judge is a being of such immense power that humans can only vaguely grasp what he’s actually capable of.
 Arishem is so powerful that he created the Eternals, a race of beings that, in and of themselves, are also incredibly powerful.
-His intentions may not always align with what’s good for earth, but Arishem is probably the most powerful being we’ve met in the MCU, at least to date.
+His intentions may not always align with what’s good for the Earth, but Arishem is probably the most powerful being we’ve met in the MCU, at least to date.